racdale/oecs/README.md

 # rt_fractal.R

-Using data from Mahmoodi et al. (2023), a simple illustration of how thousands of reaction times have structure similar to fractal organization.
+Using data from Van Orden et al. (2005), a simple illustration of how thousands of reaction times have structure similar to fractal organization.
 The illustration is made by plotting successively "zoomed" segments of the reaction-time series.

 # social_graph.R